CMihai99/fyndro/Documentation/SubmittingPatches.md

 <!-- SPDX-License-Identifier: MIT -->

-# Submitting Patches: the essential guide to getting your code submitted
+# Submitting Patches: Getting your code submitted

 For a person or company who wishes to submit a change to Fyndro, the process can sometimes be daunting if you're not familiar with "the system."